 Jordans Solicitors Expert Support and Legal Advice on Fatal Accident Claims

 Losing a loved one in an accident is an incredibly traumatic and distressing experience.
-Jordans Solicitors has a team of highly experienced specialised fatal accident claims lawyers who can support you and your family if you have lost a loved one in an accident and have to make a fatal accident claim for compensation.
+Jordans Solicitors has a team of highly experienced specialist lawyers who can support you and your family if you have lost a loved one in an accident, in making a claim for compensation.

-We will handle your claim with the highest levels of professionalism, sensitivity and understanding, working towards a settlement that secures the future of you and your family.
+We will handle your claim with the highest levels of professionalism, sensitivity and understanding, working towards a settlement that secures the future for you and your family.

-No amount of money we understand, will ever replace your lost loved one but our aim is to ensure it helps to improve the quality of life of those left behind.
-Our service extends, where necessary to dealing with the Inquest which will likely follow a fatal accident.
-We will liaise with the Coroners Office, the investigating Police Officers and obtain advance disclosure of documents where possible.
+We understand no amount of money will ever replace your lost loved one but our aim is to ensure it helps to improve the quality of life of those left behind.
+Our service extends, where necessary to dealing with the Inquest, which will likely follow a fatal accident.
+We will liaise with the Coroners Office, the investigating Police Officers and obtain advanced disclosure of documents where possible.

 Should attendance at that hearing be necessary questions will be put to witnesses on your behalf to establish the accident circumstances.

-Our aim is to work with you through the complex procedure and law which govern this area and ensure all aspects of the possible claim are covered.
+Our aim is to work with you through the complex procedure which governs this area of law and ensure all aspects of the possible claim are covered.

 What can you claim?

-Jordans’ Fatal Accident Claims Team have advised and supported claims from parents, grandparents, husbands and wives, co-habitees and children of victims who have tragically lost their lives in accidents that were not their fault in many circumstances such as:
+Jordans’ Fatal Accident Claims Team have advised and supported claims from parents, grandparents, husbands and wives, co-habitees and children of victims who have tragically lost their lives in accidents that were not their fault, such as: